hatunaa/ctfd/damCTF/README.md

 This game is extremely fun.
 So fun that some people have been playing it for over 3 years!

 ### Summary
-Brute-force username and password to get flag.
+SQL injection after inject `hatuna' or '1'='1'-- -`.
+Using brute-force username and password to get flag.
 [script](https://github.com/hatunaa/ctf-writeups/edit/master/damCTF/bouncy-box.py)

 ## Flag